Import Duty

 Steps to resolve:

-3. Reload the costing after saving supplier changes so landed cost lines refresh.
+- Reload or refresh the costing after saving supplier changes.

 Why can I not delete an import duty I no longer need?